Phone-GWP-group

 How many Brussels sprouts are eaten at Christmas in the UK?

-There are sales of approximately 750 million individual Brussels Sprouts leading up to Christmas.
-25% of the entire year’s sprout sales are in the two weeks before Christmas.
-Estimates indicate that consumers only eat half of all the sprouts sold.
+There are sales of approximately 750 million individual Brussels sprouts leading up to Christmas, and 25% of the entire year’s sprout sales are in the two weeks before Christmas.
+Estimates indicate that 17.2 million sprouts end up in landfills.

 Other barely believable Brussels sprouts facts include:

-• The area required to grow Brussels sprouts eaten at Christmas (the majority sold in single-use plastic bags) is the size of over 3,000 football fields.
+• The area required to grow sprouts eaten at Christmas (the majority of which are sold in single-use plastic bags) is the size of around 3,420 football fields.

-• If you lined up all of the sprouts the UK buys for the festive period, they would stretch from London to Sydney.
+• If you lined up all of the sprouts that the UK buys over the festive period, they would stretch from London to Sydney.

-• 70% of the UK population carries a gene that makes the brain detect sharp, bitter flavours, resulting in a dislike of sprouts’ taste.
+• Approximately 70% of the UK population carries a gene that makes the brain more sensitive to sharp and bitter flavours, resulting in a dislike of the taste of sprouts.

-• All the sprouts wasted at Christmas could power a home for three years.
+• The sprouts that go to waste at Christmas could power a home for three years.

 A large number of Brussels sprouts facts